Documentation

 Select Text Input Type

-Format Text Input fields
+Format fields

 1. Set the Text Input type to Date.